OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 - Only allows promotion in **Prod Approval**.
 - Allows both redeployments and promotion via a prompted variable in **Staging** and **Production**.
 - Allows the user to select the machine they want to redeploy via a prompted variable for **Staging** and **Production**.  **Prod Approval** does not allow that functionality.
-- Creates a variable to use as a run condition for the "Get [component] release" steps.
+- Creates a variable to use as a run condition for the **Get [component] release** steps.
 It will return `True` (the step will run) when in promotion mode.
 It will return `False` (the step will be skipped) when in redeploy mode.

 ![Scenario 1 new variables](scenario-1-new-variables.png)

 :::hint
-Specific machine variable is set to `N/A` because that's the default value for the step template.
+The specific machine variable is set to `N/A` because that's the default value for the step template.
 The step template will see that and ignore the specific machine functionality.
 The value `N/A` should make it easier for prompted variables.
 :::

 ### Deployment Process